 Change the 2nd and 3rd paragraph and insert a subsequent paragraph as follows:

-A STA shall determine a local maximum transmit power for the current channel by selecting the minimum of the following:
+A STA shall determine a maximum transmit power for the current channel by selecting the minimum of the following:

+Unless dot11ExtendedExtendedChannelSwitchActivated is equal to true and excepting the PPDU bandwidths for which the STA has received a local maximum transmit power constraint via a VHT Transmit Power Envelope element whose Local Maximum Transmit Power Units Interpretation subfield the STA is capable of interpreting,

+Any global maximum transmit power received in a Country element from the AP in its BSS, PCP in its PBSS, another STA in its IBSS or a neighbor peer mesh STA in its MBSS,

-Unless the STA is a VHT STA and has received a VHT Transmit Power Envelope element for a channel width of 20 MHz and 40 MHz,Aany local maximum transmit power received in the combination of a Country element and a Power Constraint element from the AP in its BSS, PCP in its PBSS(11ad), another STA in its IBSS, or a neighbor peer mesh STA in its MBSS and,
+AAny local maximum transmit power received in the combination of a Country element and a Power Constraint element from the AP in its BSS, PCP in its PBSS(11ad), another STA in its IBSS, or a neighbor peer mesh STA in its MBSS and,

-Any local maximum transmit power received in a VHT Transmit Power Envelope element from the AP in its BSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS, and
+If dot11ExtendedExtendedChannelSwitchActivated is equal to true, any local maximum transmit power for the PPDU bandwidth received in a VHT Transmit Power Envelope element whose Local Maximum Transmit Power Units Interpretation subfield the STA is capable of interpreting (see 9.18.5 for the possible behaviors when there is more than one such local maximum transmit power), from the AP in its BSS, PCP in its PBSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS, and

 Any local maximum transmit power for the channel regulatory domain known by the STA from other sources.

-The Local Power Constraint field of any transmitted Power Constraint element and each Local Maximum Transmit Power for X MHz field (where X = 20, 40, 80 or 160/80+80) in the VHT Transmit Power Envelope element shall be set to a value that allows the mitigation requirements to be satisfied in the current channel.
+The Local Power Constraint field of any transmitted Power Constraint element and each Local Maximum Transmit Power for X MHz field (where X = 20, 40, 80 or 160/80+80) in any transmitted VHT Transmit Power Envelope element shall be set to a value that allows the mitigation requirements to be satisfied in the current channel.

 A STA that transmits a VHT Transmit Power Envelope element shall set the Local Maximum Transmit Power Units Interpretation subfield in the Transmit Power Information field to an allowed value as defined in Annex E.